BardicDefense/purple-hack/README.md

 A sage can translate any language associated with their specialist field, costing 50d. per inscription or per page of text.
 A sage can also identify items and answer basic questions relating to their specialist field, costing 100d. per consultation.
-These fees count toward the sage's monthly support & salary, but if the salary has been "capped out," the fee must still be paid for each task.
+These fees count toward the sage’s monthly support & salary, but if the salary has been “capped out,” the fee must still be paid for each task.

 Characters can inquire occasionally of a sage for individual or one-off jobs, but longer employment requires a full commitment from a player character and